• Mann Lake Ltd.

 https://scientificbeekeeping.com/oxalic-acid-powerpoint-presentation/

-Update January 17, 2019: We’ve experimented with using 40% v:v glycerin in water instead of sugar syrup.
+Update Dec 20, 2023: We’ve experimented with using glycerin as the humectant instead of sugar.
 One possible advantage is that bees don’t like the taste of glycerin, and may thus be less likely to lick up the acid.
 The glycerin also helps the OA to adhere to the bees’ bodies for a longer period of time.
-This is still an experimental treatment, but we’ve used it on 1500 hives, and have been happy with the results.
-This application method is not currently registered for use in the United States.
-Some formulas below (apologies for errors in previous updates).
+I recently compared ratios of glycerin to water, and found that a 5% solution of glycerin to water results in good distribution of OA on the bees, and is less bothersome to the bees than a stronger concentration.

 Update 15 July 2019: A recent study by Toomema (https://doi.org/10.1080/00218839.2018.1486695), suggests that the oxalic dribble can be equally effective if a more dilute solution of OA in water alone (5 g OA dihydrate/1 L water) is applied at the greater rate of 20 mL/comb space of bees, rather than 5 mL.
 The above dose applies about half as much OA to the bees, but the greater amount of solution likely results in better dispersal.
 Toomema also recommends adding 1.2 g* of thymol per liter of heated solution, and then applying only 15 mL/comb space.
 Adding thymol caused irritation to the mites (and bees) and increases efficacy, but may cause additional adverse effects to the bees.